oliviamirascian/CSE455_FinalWebsite/index.md

 <figure>

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/39535587/157801780-67732afb-3c28-4878-8592-63feb44bb51d.png">

+ <em> An overview of the structure of the SRCNN model </em>
 </figure>
 </div>

 ## Model Performance
 The paper experiments with different hyper-parameter settings to improve performance.
 We decided to do similarly.
 The paper suggested that using a smaller learning rate in the last layer is essential for the network to converge, so we decided to use 2 different learning rates: 10<sup>-4</sup> and 5 * 10<sup>-5</sup> to compare the performances.

+As we train our models, we will try to prove some claims that were made in the paper:
+1. A smaller learning rate in the last layer is important for the network to converge.
+2. Deeper structure does not always lead to better results.
+3. A larger filter size leads to better results.

+Performance overview: Model 1 takes about 18s to run 1 poch, Model 2 takes about 28s to run 1 epoch and Model 3 takes about 22s to run 1 epoch.
+We can see that the larger the kernel filter size is, the longer it takes to train our model.

 ### Gaussian Filter Deblurring
 #### Learning Rate = 10<sup>-4</sup>: